The Association is managed by a team of eight elected officers. The current board members are:

 Kristine Garina, President

 Kristine Garina represents Association of LGBT and their friends MOZAIKA, the only LGBT organisation in Latvia.
 MOZAIKA is an advocacy organisation, pride organiser, LGBT community building and strengthening force and a strategic partner of Amnesty International.
 Kristine is a human rights activist with experience in organising prides in hostile and homophobic environment and has a vast experience in security of prides and human rights defenders in Eastern Europe and post-Soviet states.
-Currently Kristine is one of the co-chairs of EuroPride 2015 – Riga.
+Kristine was a co-chair of EuroPride 2015 – Riga.
 Kristine is one of the founders of MOZAIKA has been on the organisation’s board since 2006.
-She has held a position of chair of the board for the last three years.
+She has held a position of chair of the board for the last five years.

 Tomasz Baczkowski, Treasurer